 Senior Group Home

 Located in Sengkang, the Senior Group Home @ Rivervale Crescent is an assisted living option for frail seniors with no or poor family support.
 These seniors co-reside independently in HDB rental flats retrofitted with elder-friendly features.
 This enables seniors to continue living in the community by promoting independence and personal responsibility while simultaneously encouraging mutual support amongst residents.

-CREST addresses gaps in the provision of mental health services in the community and integrates services between families, health and social agencies.
-The network also supports caregivers of clients, who may be susceptible or are already suffering from caregiver stress.
+The AIC-funded Community Resource Engagement And Support Team (CREST), which launched in 2013, is a support network that provides community resources, engagement and support services to seniors at risk of or suffering from depression and/or dementia.
+CREST addresses gaps in the provision of mental health services for the community and integrates services between families, health and social agencies.
+The network also supports caregivers, who may be susceptible to or are suffering from caregiver stress.

 The Good-To-Go (GTG) programme is designed to encourage seniors aged 50 and above to engage in conversations on life and death with an open mind, and to normalise discussions surrounding these matters.
 The programme comprises awareness talks that introduce early planning tools, as well as groupwork sessions for seniors to embark on a journey of self-exploration through various conversations, activities, and partnerships.